Erfan-Nasiri/MikroTik-Iran-IP-List/README.md

 # MikroTik-Iran-IP-List
 The MikroTik-Iran-IP-List repository simplifies the process of managing Iranian IP addresses in MikroTik routers.
-It provides an up-to-date IP list and an automated script, making it easy to integrate into firewall rules for packet marking, traffic routing, or filtering# MikroTik Address List for Iranian IP Addresses
+It provides an up-to-date IP list and an automated script, making it easy to integrate into firewall rules for packet marking, traffic routing, or filtering

-This repository provides a list of Iranian IP addresses and a script to import them into a MikroTik router's address list.
-The address list can be used in various firewall configurations, such as mangle rules for marking packets, routing decisions, or filtering traffic based on Iranian IP addresses.

 ## Contents
 - **`iran_ip_list.txt`**: A text file containing Iranian IP ranges in CIDR notation.